 The most popular sport and exercise Australians like to participate in aside from recreational walking is fitness/gym (35%).
 It is little wonder the fitness industry is now a billion-dollar industry in Australia.
 Athletics, including running, (15%), swimming (15%) and cycling (12%) round out the top five.

-The ongoing benefits of getting your sweat on
+The ongoing benefits of participating in sport

 The number one reason why men and women choose to get stuck into a workout is for physical health or fitness (78%) and secondly for fun or enjoyment (46%).
 The third and fourth highest reasons, are social (31%) and psychological/mental health (18%) respectively.
-Which shows a major reason why Australians exercise is for the mental/social benefits.

 Losing weight is only the fifth most common reason at 15%.
 This may be because the current commentary and science around weight loss is focused more on diet than exercise with the billion-dollar health food industry taking a far bigger slice of the proverbial pie.
 A simple Google or YouTube search ‘how to lose weight’ will confirm this.
 Common phrases like ‘abs are made in the kitchen’ and ‘you can’t out train a bad diet’ further reinforce this belief.